NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.  ***Netmask ordering***

-3. The DNS server that hosts your organization’s external address space is under attack from nefarious third parties who are slowing it down by constantly launching DNS queries against the server for hosts in zones not hosted on the server.
+3. The DNS server that hosts your organization's external address space is under attack from nefarious third parties who are slowing it down by constantly launching DNS queries against the server for hosts in zones not hosted on the server.
 The DNS server should only return